sjentsch/lsjDocs/Ch16/Ch16_Bayes_1.rst

 | **Total** |   0.0875 |      0.9125 |  1.00 |
 +-----------+----------+-------------+-------+

-Thit is a very useful table, so is is worth taking a moment to think about what all these numbers are telling us.
+This is a very useful table, so is is worth taking a moment to think about what all these numbers are telling us.
 First, notice that the row sums are not telling us anything new at all.
 For example, the first row tells us that if we ignore all this umbrella business, the chance that